synchronal/medic-ext-tool-versions/README.md

 Checks for whether plugins and specific plugin packages are installed via the runtime version manager.

-All checks do an initial test to find either `asdf` or `rtx`, in that order.
+All checks do an initial test to find either `rtx` or `asdf`, in that order.

 ## plugin installed?